 Periodontal Disease and Alzheimer’s

-Earlier this month, the team at Longmont Dental Loft traveled to Phoenix, Arizona to participate in a class on periodontal disease.
+Back in 2019 the Longmont Dental Loft team traveled to Phoenix, Arizona to participate in a class on periodontal disease.
 The class was amazing and there were a lot of eye-opening things that we learned.
 For example there is a link between periodontal disease and Alzheimer’s disease.
 The amount of new research we have on systemic diseases and the relationship to the oral cavity is incredible.
 What we learned is not only still applicable today, but there is even more research now that shows a correlation between periodontal disease and Alzheimer’s disease such as this study published by the Alzheimer’s Association.

 The breakdown of the gums and bone that support a tooth is called periodontal disease.
 There is a genetic disposition for the disease along with several other factors that can cause it.
 Some factors of getting it are age, extended periods without seeing a dentist, smoking, alcoholic beverages, diet, uncontrolled diabetes, and other systemic diseases.
 The breakdown of gums and bone will ultimately cause tooth loss if left if not properly managed.